mohakjain/mohakjain.github.io/src/content.md

 - <a href="https://mohakjain.substack.com/p/synthetic-biology-and-solarpunk-futures" target="_blank">Synthetic Biology & Solarpunk Futures</a>
 - <a href="https://mohakjain.substack.com/p/plant-based-food-needs-to-be-bold" target="_blank">Plant-based Food Needs To Be Bold</a>

-Short Story:

-- <a href="https://mohakjain.substack.com/p/guac-costs-extra" target="_blank">Guac Costs Extra</a>

 </div>
 </div>

 ## Work

-I'm a software engineer.

-- Currently at <a href="https://verily.com/" target="_blank">Verily</a> (Google Life Sciences), where I work on flexible patient enrollment.
+- Current: Software engineer at <a href="https://verily.com/" target="_blank">Verily</a> (Google Life Sciences), where I work on patient enrollment
-- I co-founded <a href="https://www.readysethealth.io/" target="_blank">Health Engine</a>: a UC Berkeley-based startup accelerator dedicated to early-stage projects in healthcare.
+- Co-founded <a href="https://www.readysethealth.io/" target="_blank">Health Engine</a>: a UC Berkeley-based startup accelerator dedicated to early-stage projects in healthcare
-- Did computational and wet-lab research at the <a href="https://doudnalab.org/" target="_blank">Doudna Lab</a>,
+- Did computational and wet-lab CRISPR research at the <a href="https://doudnalab.org/" target="_blank">Doudna Lab</a>
-- Healthcare consulting as part of <a href="https://phoenix.berkeley.edu/" target="_blank">Phoenix Consulting Group</a>
+- Did healthcare & biotech consulting as part of <a href="https://phoenix.berkeley.edu/" target="_blank">Phoenix Consulting Group</a>
-- I interned at <a href="https://www.businesswire.com/news/home/20200319005183/en/Zymergen-Announces-Acquisition-of-enEvolv-Accelerating-Ability-to-Deliver-High-Value-Products-to-Market" target="_blank">enEvolv, Inc.</a> and at <a href="https://datavant.com/" target="_blank">Datavant</a>
+- Interned at <a href="https://www.businesswire.com/news/home/20200319005183/en/Zymergen-Announces-Acquisition-of-enEvolv-Accelerating-Ability-to-Deliver-High-Value-Products-to-Market" target="_blank">enEvolv, Inc.</a> (synthetic bio startup) and at <a href="https://datavant.com/" target="_blank">Datavant</a> (health data startup)

 ## Bookshelf

-I actually find myself checking out people's shelves all the time.
-I'm a pretty big literature nerd, here's a slice of what I've enjoyed:
+I find myself perusing people's bookshelves often when I visit their homes.
+Please send recommendations.
+I am partial to very long books.
+A slice of what I've enjoyed reading:

 <div style="display: flex; justify-content: space-between;">